UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/steps.md

 ### Rollback Data Sets

 Rollback data sets and HFS files to a backup created in the previous deployment.

+__NOTE:__
+Uncheck __Delete Backup Data__ check box in the Rollback step.
+Instead add [Cleanup Backup Files](#cleanup-backup-files) step as a last step in the rollback process design.
+To delete backup files from z/OS Unix system.

 | Name                   | Type                                                       | Description                                                                                                                                                                                                                            | Required |
 |------------------------|------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|